No Laughing Matter

 “Don’t make me laugh!” you might say to your friends, in the middle of a lively conversation.
-But if you’re truly afraid of laughing – or sneezing or coughing – because of a possible “accident,” it’s time to learn about incontinence, pain and other pelvic floor disorders.
+However, if you are truly afraid of laughing—or sneezing or coughing—because of a possible “accident,” it is time to learn about incontinence, pain and other pelvic floor disorders.

-Atrium now offers specialized physical therapy to relieve the symptoms of pelvic floor disorders.
-Below, Physical Therapist Margo Cox answers questions she hears from patients and explains what the pelvic floor is, what symptoms you should be alert for and how this specialized physical therapy can help.
+Atrium Medical Center now offers specialized physical therapy to relieve the symptoms of pelvic floor disorders.
+Below, physical therapist Margo Cox answers questions she hears from patients and explains what the pelvic floor is, the symptoms you should watch for and how this specialized physical therapy can help.

 Margo: The pelvic floor is the group of muscles that form a “sling” or hammock across the opening of the pelvis.
 Pelvic floor muscles can become weak through aging, surgery or other conditions.
 A pelvic floor disorder occurs when the pelvic muscles and connective tissue become weakened or injured.